mikesmitty/curse/README.md

 Versions 0.8+ use TLS mutual authentication between the reverse proxy and the curse daemon, and no longer support basic auth which was used in 0.7.
 * Remove the old curse daemon SSL certificate/key: `mv /opt/curse/etc/server.key{,.old}; mv /opt/curse/etc/server.crt{,.old}`
 * After installing the new curse rpm, run `/opt/curse/sbin/setup.sh` again to generate the mutual auth certificates
-* Import your nginx customizations to the new template file: `/opt/curse/etc/cursed.conf-nginx` and copy it to `/etc/nginx/conf.d/`
+* Import your nginx customizations to (and update `server_name` field in) the new template file: `/opt/curse/etc/cursed.conf-nginx` and copy it to `/etc/nginx/conf.d/`
 * Reload nginx to use the new config

 First, install nginx: